-The Audit Committee held 4 meetings during 2011, at one of which the independent external auditors were present.
+The Audit Committee held 6 meetings during 2012, two of which were attended by the independent external auditors.
 However, communication with and between the Secretary/Head of Internal Audit and the Committee's members is ongoing, and considerations that required the Committee's attention were acted upon between meetings and decided by the Members (where necessary) through electronic circulation and correspondence.